mdub/enumerating/README.markdown

 Lazy pipelines
 --------------

-By combining two or more of the lazy operations provided by EnumerableFu, you can create an efficient "pipeline", e.g.
+By combining two or more of the lazy operations provided by Enumerating, you can create an efficient "pipeline", e.g.

     # enumerate all users
     users = User.to_enum(:find_each)